 Talking to Your Doctor Tips

-Like other chronic diseases, managing GERD can be a challenge.
+Like other chronic diseases, managing gastroesophageal reflux disease (GERD) can be a challenge.
 Effective management often depends on a successful patient-doctor relationship.
 Although the time you spend with your doctor might be limited, you can help ensure that effective two-way communication takes place during your visit by being prepared.
 That way, you can get the most out of your visit.

 We encourage you to be proactive in your own health maintenance.
 Make the most out of your doctor visit – be prepared.